smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

    The secrets object is accessible on the following HTTPs URL: `https://gist.githubusercontent.com/GITHUB_USER_ID/GIST_ID/raw/`.
 In this example, the URL is `https://gist.githubusercontent.com/aelmanaa/23f5d2cae58b2e35f1887221287da37b/raw/`

 1. Open `Functions-request-config.js`.
-Fill in the `secretsURLs`.
+Fill in the `secretsURLs` variable.
 For example: `secretsURLs: ["https://gist.githubusercontent.com/aelmanaa/23f5d2cae58b2e35f1887221287da37b/raw/"]`. **Note**: When making requests, any URLs in `secretsURL` are encrypted so no third party can view them.

 ### Simulation